Machine Learning & AI Bootcamp

 Topics.
 Linear and logistic regression · regularization (ridge, lasso, elastic net) · SVMs and the kernel trick · decision trees, random forests, gradient boosting (XGBoost, LightGBM) · clustering (k-means, hierarchical, DBSCAN, GMM) · dimensionality reduction (PCA, UMAP, t-SNE) · model interpretation (permutation importance, SHAP, partial dependence) · what these methods can and cannot tell you about causation.

 Labs.
-(1) Credit-scoring on a Kaggle/African bank dataset — full pipeline from EDA to deployable scoring function, with fairness audit.
+(1) Credit-scoring on a Kaggle / African bank dataset — full pipeline with fairness audit.
 (2) Customer segmentation by mobile-money transaction patterns.
 (3) SHAP-based interpretation of an XGBoost model, including the failure modes of SHAP itself.

 Module 4 — Recommender systems